Last Updated May 30, 2020

 That’s not a reason to hire anyone, ever.

-While I have found incredible success hiring in Serbia and find the mindset to be a perfect fit for my business needs, there is a large focus on fashion and image in the country that can be distracting if you don’t focus on finding the right hire.
+While I have found incredible success hiring in Serbia and find the mindset to be a perfect fit for my business needs, there is a large focus on fashion and maintaining appearances in the country that can be distracting if you don’t focus on finding the right hire.

 The Balkans also have a different culture than many other places.
 It’s not entirely western.
 It is uniquely Balkan and it is a mindset that you have to adapt to.
 For instance, in some cases, people in the Balkans aren’t really on time.

-Whereas in Ukraine people are pretty rugged and tough, in Serbia you have to filter.
-Still, the more laid-back mindset can be a positive.
+Whereas people in Ukraine are pretty rugged and tough, in Serbia they have a bit more laid-back mindset and this can be a positive.
 There’s not as much desperation and people are enjoying their life there.
-In the end, the bottom line is that you can find some really smart people in Serbia who can become great additions to your team.
+The bottom line is that you can find some really smart people in Serbia who can become great additions to your team.

 I spend a lot of time in Georgia which means that I have heard and seen quite a bit of the cultural rivalry between Georgia and Armenia.
 It’s kind of like the rivalry between Serbia and Albania where they always make fun of each other, so I’ve got a lot of Georgian friends who like to make jokes about Armenians.